-Phew!
-Easing of strike brings relief for Paris commuters
+Paris transit strike eases; commuters, tourists relieved

-PARIS (AP) — Paris commuters who were careworn after six weeks of misery-inducing transport strikes found their smiles again Monday as some subway workers ended their walkouts against a contested overhaul of France’s pension system.
+PARIS (AP) — Paris commuters who have battled through six weeks of misery-inducing transport strikes found their smiles again Monday as some subway workers ended their walkouts against a contested overhaul of France’s pension system.

-A weekend announcement by the subway wing of the UNSA union of a return to work after 46 consecutive days of strikes produced a marked improvement in services as the French capital embarked on a new week Monday.
+A weekend announcement by the UNSA union’s subway wing of a return to work after 46 consecutive days of strikes produced a marked improvement in services Monday in the French capital.

-“It was very fluid,” said traveler Eric Lebrun, after taking a train and then riding the metro during the morning rush hour.
+“It was very fluid,” commuter Eric Lebrun said after taking a train and then riding the Metro during the morning rush hour.

-Lebrun travels weekly to Paris from Switzerland, where he lives, and said the strikes had had a “catastrophic” impact on his journey since they started Dec.
+Lebrun, who travels weekly to Paris from Switzerland, where he lives, said the strikes have had a “catastrophic” impact on his journey since they started Dec.
 5.

 “Now it’s much better,” he said.

-For the first time since Dec.
-5, services were completely or almost back to normal on 11 of Paris’ 16 subway lines, said the RATP company that runs the metro system.
+Services were completely or almost back to normal on 11 of Paris’ 16 subway lines for the first time since Dec.
+5, said the RATP company that runs the metro system.
+The other five lines were still somewhat disrupted.

 But not all strikers voted to return to work.
-Unions have split over whether to accept government compromise proposals or to continue pushing for a complete withdrawal of its plans to reform the pension system.
-UNSA’s subway wing said that while its strikers had opted to return to work, the union plans to continue protesting against the “unfair” pension reform.
+Unions have split over whether to accept French government compromise proposals on the pension changes or to continue pushing for a complete withdrawal of the bill.

+UNSA’s subway wing said while its strikers had opted to return to work, the union plans to continue protesting what it calls the “unfair” pension reform.

+On Monday, about 15 hard-left unionists invaded the Paris headquarters of moderate CFDT union and briefly cut off power in the building.
+The action was claimed by the CGT, which wants the pension plans to be scrapped, in a statement accusing the CFDT of “collaboration” with the government because it is in favor of reforming the retirement system.

 On Paris’ suburban train network, some commuters noticed improvements while others said they were still waiting longer than normal for trains.